-Il castle real of Racconigi is located in the province of Wedge, A short distance from Turin.
+Il castle real of Racconigi is located in the province of Wedge, A short distance from Torino.

-During its millennial history it underwent many changes and became the property of the Savoy in the second half of the fourteenth century.
-Later he was the official residence of the branch of the gods Savoy-Carignan and later it was elected seat of the "Royal Villas" of the royal family of the king of Sardinia, then king of Italy in summer and in autumn.
+During its millennial history it has undergone numerous alterations and became the property of the Savoy in the second half of the fourteenth century.
+Later it was the official residence of the branch of the Savoy-Carignan and later it was elected the seat of the "Reali Villeggiature" of the royal family of king of Sardinia, then king of Italy in summer and in autumn.

 in 1372 Federico II of Saluzzo he gave the castle to the pledge Falletti accounts.
-After a few years he returned to the Marquis of Saluzzo and in the second half of the XIV century, an illegitimate son of the last Prince of Savoy-Achaia, he managed to get the feud and the Racconigi castle, thus beginning the Savoy-Racconigi dynasty.
+After a few years it returned to the property of the Marquises of Saluzzo and in the second half of the fourteenth century, an illegitimate son of the last Prince of Savoy-Achaia, he managed to get the feud and Racconigi castle, thus beginning the Savoy-Racconigi dynasty.

-He raised a large central body with a "pagoda" roof and also, based on the two towers angulars of the facade In the north, it developed the two four-storey pavilions, surmounted by a quadrangular domed roof with white marble lanterns.
-The grandiose project of the Guarini not limited to the transformation of the building, but also thanks to the support of the French architect André Le Nôtre, the vast was also rearranged park.
+He erected a large central body with a "pagoda" roof and also on the base of the two towers angulars of the facade In the north, it developed the two four-storey pavilions, surmounted by a quadrangular domed roof with white marble lanterns.
+The grandiose project of the Guarini he was not limited to the transformation of the building, but also thanks to the assistance of the French architect André Le Nôtre, the vast was also rearranged park.

-in 1757 Ludovico Luigi Vittorio of Carignano commissioned to the Giovanni Battista Borra a further remarkable transformation based on taste neoclassic of the time, to which we owe the remaking of the facade southern with the addition of the prothyrum tetrastyle with columns Corinthian surmounted by the notched triangular pediment of inspiration Palladian and great staircase monumental.
+in 1757 Ludovico Luigi Vittorio of Carignano commissioned to the Giovanni Battista Borra a further remarkable transformation based on taste neoclassic of the time, to which the reconstruction of the facade southern with the addition of prothyrum tetrastyle with columns Corinthian surmounted by the notched triangular pediment of inspiration Palladian and great staircase monumental.

 The internal interventions, however, concerned the Salon of Hercules Diana's Room and the preparation of the rooms of theChinese Apartment, decorated with precious wallpapers in rice paper.

-The current appearance of the building is the result, for the most part, of the reworking works desired in the 1832 since the last one prince of Carignano, neo king of Sardinia, Carlo Alberto, who wanted to further expand and beautify the place of residence, which from that moment on, ceased to be property of the family Savoy-Carignan to move to the crown of Sardinia, thus assuming the status of "Royal residence"
+The current appearance of the building is the result, for the most part, of the remodeling work undertaken by the last one in 1832 prince of Carignano, neo king of Sardinia, Carlo Alberto, who wanted to further expand and beautify the place of residence, which from that moment on, ceased to be property of the family Savoy-Carignan to move to the crown of Sardinia, thus assuming the status of "Royal residence".

-The works were entrusted to the engineer Ernesto Melano, which further raised the structure and developed the two large side sleeves of the prospectus southern, re-proposing the theme of the dome "Pagoda" as a coverage of the two turrets angular.
-The accommodation also included the remake of the square and the construction of the buildings to "C" that link the new wings of the south prospect to the backwaters pavilions was originally the facade Northern.
-One was also shot down mill and some houses that hid the view from the castle, thus giving rise to the large square in front of the main entrance, in line with the long and evocative tree-lined avenue front.
+The work was entrusted to the engineer Ernesto Melano, which further raised the structure and developed the two large side sleeves of the prospectus southern, re-proposing the theme of the dome "Pagoda" as a cover for the two turrets angular.
+The accommodation also included the remake of the square and the construction of the "C" -shaped buildings that connect the new wings of the south elevation to the rear pavilions area of facade Northern.
+One was also shot down mill and some houses that hid the view from the castle, thus giving rise to the large square in front of the main entrance, in line with the long and suggestive tree-lined avenue front.

-In 834, the Gallery in the west it was the object of the work of Marco Antonio Trefogli.
+In 834, the the Gallery in the west it was the object of the work of Marco Antonio Trefogli.
 The same one adorned it with refined grotesques, representing fruit and birds.
 With the collaboration of Luigi Cinnati, he also made ornaments and arabesques for the Reception room and Lunchroom.
-For the bathroom of Carlo Alberto, he painted in the ornamental bands of the floral motifs, as well as grotesques, amphorae, shells, griffins and swans, and in the frieze above the cornice were some figures of dragons alternated with scrolls.
+For the bathroom of Carlo Alberto, painted floral motifs in the ornamental bands, as well as grotesques, amphorae, shells, griffins and swans and in the frieze above the cornice figures of dragons alternating with spirals were inserted.

 The arrangement of park was entrusted to landscape painter tedesco Xavier Kurten, which transformed the previous work of Ours with a romantic setting.
-Of this period is also the construction of the Margaria, the farmhouse in Neo-Gothic style located at the bottom of the park.
+The construction of the Margaria, the farmhouse in Neo-Gothic style located at the bottom of the park.

-Just in the avenues of the park, in August of 1840, the first meeting between the prince took place Vittorio Emanuele, future first king of Italy and his first wife, Maria Adelaide of Hapsburg-Lorraine.
+It was in the avenues of the park that the first meeting between the prince took place in August 1840 Vittorio Emanuele, future first king of Italy and his first wife, Maria Adelaide of Habsburg-Lorraine.

-In the succession of years, the successors of Carlo Alberto they frequented less frequently, but with the advent of the throne Vittorio Emanuele III, the residence returned to be the seat of the "Royal Holidays"
+In the succession of years, the successors of Carlo Alberto attended less frequently, but, with the coming to the throne of Vittorio Emanuele III, the residence once again became the seat of the "Royal Holidays".

 To meet the needs of the royals, some rooms were modernized including the Principini Apartments and that of the sovereigns where in 1904, thelast king of Italy Umberto II.